Valentin-Metz/tum_video_scraper/README.md

 --username: Your TUM-Username (Example: go42tum)
 --password: The password for your TUM-Username (Example: "hunter2")

+--keep: Keep the original version of a downloaded video insted of only the jump-cutted ones.
+Defaults to true.
+--jumpcut: Save a jump-cutted version of the video (fast-forwarding frames with silence).
+Defaults to true.

 --temp_dir: Allows you to spcify a custom temp-directory.
 Usually the system-temp-folder will be used.
 You probably won't need this.
 --maximum_parallel_downloads: Allows you to specify how many videos we download and convert at a time.
 Conversion uses a lot of RAM, so be careful with this.
 The default is 3.